YouTube-blaxyy/YouTube-blaxyy/README.md

 Hi i'm Blaxyy,
-I'm a Developer who is currently learning and working with JavaScript.
+I'm a developer who is currently learning and working with JavaScript.
 My languages which i can speak fluently are German/English/Russian.

 **?
 What are my plans in the future and for now**
-- Im currently trying to learn different coding languages like Java/JavaScript, Python, node.js and im currently working on behind the scenes projects.
+- Im currently trying to learn different coding languages like Java/JavaScript, Python, node.js, C++, C and im currently working on behind the scenes projects.
 For example i code discord bots.

 For the future i want to focus on my two main projects called:
 - Blax